IntegraSDL/restic-cron/README.md

 * RESTIC_REPOSITORY - URL to restic repository
 * RESTIC_PASSWORD - password for restic repository
 * BACKUP_DIRECTORY_PATH - path to directory to be backuped

+By default data is backed up on dairly basis. jobs file can be extended improve backup schedule and management.